You are being judged.

-We want to believe people see us for who we are inside as person; that others can see beyond our appearance, and not judge us by our cover.
+We want people to see us for who we are as a person; that can see beyond our appearance, and not judge us by our cover…and I agree!
+We should!

-Read the above sentence again – it’s that important.
+Read the above sentences again – they’re that important.

 Note that judges can and will throw you out for dressing inappropriately – so take the time to select clothing that shows the judge, lawyers, and the legal clerks that you care about the laws and your rights.